The Wolf Scholars program offers exceptional young leaders a fully funded undergraduate experience at the University of Toronto and more.

 You act with humility, honesty, and empathy.
 You are self-aware and understand how your actions and words impact others.
 You uplift and empower those around you.
 You make the most of every opportunity and you have a desire to create meaningful impact, locally and globally.

-Prospective Wolf Scholars were required to apply to the Faculty of Arts & Science through the Ontario Universities' Application Centre (OUAC) by the early admission deadline of November 7, 2025.
+Prospective Wolf Scholars are required to apply to the Faculty of Arts & Science through the Ontario Universities' Application Centre (OUAC) by the early admission deadline.
+You must also submit any required program or College supplementals by the early deadline as well.

-As a Wolf Scholar, you will have the flexibility to take courses throughout the University of Toronto’s Faculty of Arts & Science (other than Rotman Commerce).
+As a Wolf Scholar, you will have the flexibility to take courses throughout the University of Toronto’s Faculty of Arts & Science.
 Prospective applicants may apply to the following Admission Categories to be considered eligible for the Wolf Scholars program.

 Candidates will submit an online application to become a Wolf Scholar.
-For the 2026 entry cycle, applications closed on November 10, 2025.
+For the 2027 entry cycle, applications will open September 2026.

 Semi-finalists will be invited to participate in an online interview in January.